 - During a practice for or a performance for entertainment purposes; and

 - For lawful self-defense and self-protection or any other legitimate purpose in or on property that is owned, leased, rented, or otherwise legally controlled by the person.2

-“Unconcealed handgun” is defined to include any handgun “carried upon the person in a belt or shoulder holster that is wholly or partially visible, or carried upon the person in a scabbard or case designed for carrying firearms that is wholly or partially visible.”4
+“Unconcealed handgun” and “open carry” are defined to include any loaded or unloaded handgun “carried upon the person in a holster where the firearm is visible, or carried upon the person in a scabbard or case designed for carrying firearms .”4